8 Data Security Questions to Ask For Your Business

 3. Who has access to your data?

 It’s important to have a running list of everyone with access to your data so that you can ensure everyone is following best security practices.
-An understanding of who’s looking at your data also makes it easier to trace potential breaches, preventing you from having to start from scratch every single time there’s a data security issue that needs addressed.
+An understanding of who’s looking at your data also makes it easier to trace potential breaches, preventing you from having to start from scratch every single time there’s a data security issue that needs addressing.

 4. What kinds of threats are there to your data?

 Not every company faces the same kind of security issues when it comes to data.
-Businesses that handle particularly sensitive need to be warier of intentional breaches, while firms that do lots of web-based data transferring should be primarily concerned with possibility of leaks.
+Businesses that handle particularly sensitive need to be warier of intentional breaches, while firms that do lots of web-based data transferring should be primarily concerned with the possibility of leaks.
 Knowing precisely what threats your data faces allows you to do more to prepare for them in advance.